matthewoden/slackerton/README.md

 Asian stocks slipped on Wednesday on the specter of a Sino-U.S. trade war ahead of an end-of-week deadline for U.S. tariffs on $34 billion worth of Chinese imports while the yuan stabilized after China's central bank moved to calm nervous investors. http://feeds.reuters.com/~r/reuters/topNews/~3/9e4RbwNEHUw/asian-shares-slip-on-trade-war-anxiety-yuan-steadies-idUSKBN1JU03V

+matthewoden: hey doc whats the latest news on the trade war
+slackerton: Sorry, I don't have anything new about that.
 ```

 #### Terrible dad jokes